sangtvo/Inter-Advance-SQL-Queries/README.md

 ;
 ```

-Write a query that shows the top 5 days in January 2021 in ascending order with the highest order volume in count.
+### Write a query that shows the top 5 days in January 2021 in ascending order with the highest order volume in count.

 Approach:
-* CTE with only July 2019 data and create new column using DATE_TRUNC to pull day and ignore timestamp in order_created_at
+* CTE with only January 2021 data and create new column using DATE_TRUNC to pull day and ignore timestamp in order_created_at
 * COUNT(*) for order volume
 * ROW_NUMBER() in DESC order by order volume
 * GROUP BY day and ORDER BY order volume in ASC